 Step #5: Spend Intentionally in Retirement

-At Legacy Wealth, we can help you determine what’s worth splurging on and where you may be able to afford to cut back.
+Above all else, let your goals and values guide your spending in retirement.
+At Legacy Wealth Advisors, we can help build a spending plan that’s unique and personal to you.
 If you want to spend more on a boutique gym experience, for example, let’s make sure it’s reflected in your budget.
 Whatever you find joy and value in, we’ll make it a priority in retirement.

 Disclosure: